ccbogel/QualCoder/README.md

 `pip install --upgrade pip`

-6. Install the needed Python modules.

-`pip install -r requirements.txt`

-7. You must be in the QualCoder-master folder (Or the main release folder if using a release. e.g. QualCoder-3.5 folder).
+6. You must be in the QualCoder-master folder (Or the main release folder if using a release. e.g. QualCoder-3.5 folder).
 Install QualCoder, and type the following, the dot is important:

 `python3 -m pip install .`

 You may get a warning which can be ignored: WARNING: Building wheel for Qualcoder failed

-8. To run type
+7. To run type

 `qualcoder`